 The majority of our fabrics are perfect for slipcovers.
-Our 10oz fabrics are very popular, our new USA Made Canvas is great, and our 12oz options are becoming more and more popular too.
-All great options with great results.
+Our 10oz fabrics are very popular, our new USA-made fabrics are great, and our 12oz options are becoming more and more popular too.
+All great options with equally-great results.
 One fabric that tends to get overlooked for slipcover use is Army Duck.
-It is an amazing quality cotton fabric worth considering.
+It’s an amazing quality cotton fabric worth considering!

-3. It looks beautiful natural or dyed – Cotton fabric is easy to dye at home using Fiber Reactive Dyes.
+Cotton fabric is easy to dye at home using fiber reactive dyes.
 The tight weave of the army duck allows for the dye to absorb very slowly creating a very soft shade of the chosen color.

-4. Shrinks-LESS – It is not preshrunk, but it shrinks less than other cotton ducks.
+While not preshrunk, Army Duck shrinks less than other cotton ducks.
 Once again, the tightly woven cotton is an advantage.
 There is less room for the yarns to draw up because they are already so dense.

 Follow my blog with Bloglovin